ForagerOne at Baylor

 Faculty and staff members, you can review ForagerOne's support documents for faculty and staff here.

-If you have further questions, please email ForagerOne@baylor.edu and our implementation team will get back to you.
+If you have further questions or believe something is functioning incorrectly in the system, please email EngagedLearning@baylor.edu and our implementation team will get back to you.